openebs/website/docs/versioned_docs/version-2.11.0/user-guides/jivaguide.md

 ---
 id: jivaguide
 title: Jiva User Guide
-sidebar_label: Jiva
 ---

 :::note
   The recommended approach to provision Jiva volumes is via CSI Driver.
 For detailed instructions on how to get started with new Jiva CSI Driver please refer to the [Quickstart guide on Github](https://github.com/openebs/jiva-operator).
 :::

 ![OpenEBS configuration flow](../assets/6-config-sequence.svg)

-For details of how Jiva works, see <a href="/docs/next/jiva.html" >Jiva overview page</a>
+For details of how Jiva works, see [Jiva overview page](/concepts/jiva)

 Jiva is a light weight storage engine that is recommended to use for low capacity workloads.
 The snapshot and storage management features of the other cStor engine are more advanced and is recommended when snapshots are a need.